Skævinge: History

 Skævinge was a village of considerable size in the Middle Ages but later shrunk and the parishes of Skævinge and Gørløse were therefore merged.
 The civil parish of Skævinge-Gørlse was formed in the 1840s.
-The opening of the Hillerød-Frederiksvværk Railway in 1897 brought new development to the town and by the 1940s Skævinge was by far the largest village in the area between Hillerød, Frederiksværk and Frederikssund.
+The opening of the Hillerød-Frederiksværk Railway in 1897 brought new development to the town and by the 1940s Skævinge was by far the largest village in the area between Hillerød, Frederiksværk and Frederikssund.

 The 1970 Danish Municipal Reform merged Skævinge-Gørløse with the civil parishes of Strø and Store Lyngby under the new Skævinge Municipality.
 It was incorporated in Gillerød Municipality in 2007.

 Landmarks

-Sjævinge Church dates from the 12th century.
+Skævinge Church dates from the 12th century.
 It is known for its large 16th-century mural of Ogier the Dane.
 Skævinge Rectory is from 1846–52.
 It consists of four detached wings with timber framing and thatched roofs and was listed in 1971.
 Another old village church, Strø Church, is situated about 1 kilometer to the south of Skævinge. Øllingegaard, an organic farm dairy, is located on the southeast side of town.

 Kornmarkskolen is a public primary school with 709 pupils (2015).
 Retail stores include a SuperBrugsen and a Netto.